 We do not have the resources to provide assistance with event organizations.

 5. Can the Alzheimer's Association assist in my event costs?

-We are not in a position to supply the funds to pay costs associated with the third-part events.
+We do not supply funds to pay for the costs associated with third-party events.

 6. If I want to have a raffle, what is required?